Are you wondering about things to do in Stratford Ontario? You’ve come to the right place!

 The Stratford Shakespearean Festival got its start in 1952 by journalist, Tom Patterson.
 The first season of the festival began in July 1953 with a performance of Richard III and All’s Well That Ends Well.
 Today the Festival is known as the largest classical repertory theatre company in North America.

 As one of Stratford’s fun things to do, take a paddle boat ride along the Avon River.
 Leisurely paddle your way past the scenic river bank where you can admire the city, its buildings and gardens from the water.
 Not to mention, you will share the river with the swans.
-Simply make your way to the Avon Boat Rentals to enjoy the beauty of the Avon River by paddle boat.
+Simply make your way to Avon Boat Rentals to enjoy the beauty of the Avon River by paddle boat.

 Did you know that the world’s smallest movie theatre is in Stratford Ontario?
 Showing one movie that holds 13 people is a fun, novelty thing to do in Stratford.
-It also has a lot of historic movie memorabilia that takes you back in time.
+It also has a lot of historic movie memorabilia that take you back in time.

 Looking for that perfect way to end your evening in Stratford?
 After a late dinner, visit the Lights on Stratford exhibit.
 Gaze upon the pretty light displays along the Avon River.
 Twinkle lights line the trees and bridges for the prettiest display.
 Stroll across the bridge to Tom Patterson Island for the best views.